barkinak/Repositories/README.md

 ### View
 The UI of the app is demonstrated below and consists of 2 pages.
 First page contains the list of repositories of the queried GitHub user.
 The second page opens when the user clicks on a repository showing detailed information on that repository. <br>

 Repository list is displayed using a `RecyclerView`.
 Each repository is displayed within a container called `CardView`.
 A `SearchView` is added to ActionBar.
-Using this widget, users can enter the GitHub username they want to query.<br>
+Using this widget, users can enter the GitHub username they want to query.
+<br><br>

 <p align="center">
   <img align="center" src="https://github.com/barkinak/Repositories/blob/master/content/Repositories.gif" width="360" title="App GIF">
 </p>

+<br><br>
 Navigation is handled by creating a navigation graph.
 This implements best practices for navigation and keeps all screens in a single activity.
 It makes is easy to pass data between screens and simplifies animations.

 ### ViewModel